 Emma is a 17-year-old girl who suffers from autism.
-Since her early age, she has been facing daily challenges and difficulties most of us will never have to deal with.
-She has difficulties at school, suffers from episodes of anxiety, and depression.
+Since an early age, she has been facing daily challenges and difficulties most of us will never have to deal with.
+She has difficulties at school, and suffers from episodes of anxiety, and depression.
 That’s when the family decided to apply for an assistance dog and was accepted onto the waiting list.
 A year later, a special dog named Rocky became an inseparable part of the family.

 Whether it’s offering emotional support, diabetes assistance, or supporting people with disabilities, our dear canine friends are always here for us.
 These dogs like Rocky are called assistance dogs or service dogs and are specially trained to help a person with specific needs or a disability.